 - Gentle Hip Flexor Stretch (Low Lunge):

-Poses to Avoid or Modify
+Poses and Habits to Modify

 - Aggressive Adjustments: Politely decline teacher adjustments that push you deeper.